 Another must is the Church of Santa Cruz, a baroque work of art by the master builder responsible for Seville"s Cathedral.
 The Church stands out for its red marble columns from El Torcal in Antequera.
 Similarly, in the parochial Museum, you shall find, amongst other pieces, three chalices, Isabel la Católica"s garments and a Roman Missal from 1679.

 The religious architecture of Teba would not be complete without the Convent of San Francisco and its beautiful front, from the 15th century, and the hermitages of Nuestro Padre Jesús Nazareno and Nuestra Señora del Carmen.

-There are two options to get to Teba by car from Malaga.
-The first is to take the A-357, the A-367 and the A-7278 until the turnoff to Teba.
-This route should take approximately 1 hour and is 70 km long.
-The other option is longer both in distance (93 km), and time (approximately 10 extra minutes), but the first 40 km will be on the motorway, the A-45 and a small section of the A-92, and the second section on the A-384 and MA-467.
+There are two routes you can take to get to Teba by car from Málaga.
+First, you can take the A-357, the A-367 and the A-7278 to the Teba diversion, taking about an hour over 70 kilometres.
+The other will go 93 kilometres, but the first 40 kilometres are on the A-45 motorway and a small portion on the A-92 to then take the A-384 and MA-467.

 Teba is particularly attractive to sport lovers.
 The Guadalteba reservoir offers many opportunities to practice water sports.
 In Teba, one can also enjoy the bucolic hills of the Sierra de Peñarrubia, ideal for hiking.

 El Tajo del Molino, in the bed of the Venta river, in a gorge of such beauty that it begs a visit.
 Other interesting routes for hikers include the region of "La Puente" and the mountains which surround the village of Teba: Camorra, Camorrillo, San Cristóbal and el Castillo.

 Since 2005, in early August, Teba celebrates some original Days in remembrance of Sir James Douglas with period parades and an extensive participation from the British community in the Costa del Sol.